Sampling-based Stochastic Data-driven Predictive Control under Data Uncertainty - Extended Version: Numerical Evaluation

+We compare 4 different cases regarding the disturbance data uncertainty: 1) using \textit{consistent} samples (the proposed method), 2) using \textit{inconsistent} samples (i.e., neglecting the consistency constraint~\eqref{eq:consistency}), 3) using an \textit{estimate} (akin to \cite{pan2021stochastic}), and 4) using the \textit{exact} disturbance data.
+As the disturbance is uniformly distributed, maximum likelihood estimation does not admit a unique solution.
+Thus, we employ the Chebychev center of \eqref{eq:distset_consistency} to obtain the disturbance data estimate.

-\subsection{Open-loop Results}
+\subsubsection{Open-loop Results}

-We first evaluate the open-loop prediction accuracy of the data-driven sample-based output predictor~\eqref{eq:samplepred_output} when using consistent disturbance data samples compared to inconsistently sampled data (i.e., not considering the consistency constraint~\eqref{eq:consistency}).
-To do so, we set $\gls{xi}_k = \bm{0}$ and generate $100$ random admissible input sequences $\gls{v}_{\text{f},k}$.
-For every input sequence, we draw $1\,000$ random disturbance data samples $\glsd{dd}^{(i)}$, and compute the corresponding output prediction $\gls{y}_{\text{f},k}^{(i)}$ using~\eqref{eq:samplepred_output} with $\gls{d}_{\text{f},k}^{(i)} = \bm{0}$.
-Then, for both consistently and inconsistently sampled disturbance data $\glsd{dd}^{(i)}$, we compute the root-mean-square error (RMSE) between the sampled output predictions and the true output trajectory that would result from applying the given input sequence.
+We first evaluate the open-loop prediction accuracy of the data-driven output predictor~\eqref{eq:samplepred_output}.
+First, we set $\gls{xi}_k = \bm{0}$ and generate $100$ random admissible input sequences $\gls{v}_{\mathrm{f},k}$.
+For every input sequence, we draw $1\,000$ samples of $\glsd{dd}^{(i)}$, and compute the corresponding output prediction $\gls{y}_{\mathrm{f},k}^{(i)}$ using~\eqref{eq:samplepred_output} with $\gls{d}_{\mathrm{f},k} = \bm{0}$.
+Then, we compute the root-mean-square error (RMSE) between the (sampled) output predictions and the exact output trajectory that results from applying the given input sequence.
 An example scenario is depicted in Fig.~\ref{fig:pred}.
-For this simulation example, predictors based on consistently sampled disturbance data emit a mean reduction in RMSE of $77.37\,\%$ compared to using inconsistent samples, with minimal and maximal reduction of $52.13\,\%$ and $90.18\,\%$, respectively.
+For this simulation, predictors based on consistent disturbance data samples emit a mean reduction in RMSE of $47.19\,\%$ compared to using inconsistent samples, and $33.05\,\%$ compared to using the disturbance data estimate.

-\subsection{Closed-loop Results}
+\subsubsection{Closed-loop Results}

-We now evaluate the performance of the proposed controller for both constraint sampling approaches presented in Appendix~\ref{app:samplingprelims}.
-The control goal is to stabilize the system around the origin, starting from $\bm{\xi}_0 \coloneqq \col{0,\,0,\,2.8}$, while satisfying constraints~\eqref{eq:constraints}.
-In a Monte-Carlo simulation of $100$ runs, the proposed controller is applied for $30$ time-steps, where at each time-step a new randomly generated disturbance realization affects the system.
+We now evaluate the performance of the proposed controller for the different cases detailed above.
+With $\bm{\xi}_0 \coloneqq \col{0,\,0,\,2.8}$, the control goal is to stabilize the origin of the system while satisfying constraints~\eqref{eq:constraints}.
+In a Monte Carlo simulation of $100$ runs, the controller is applied for $30$ time-steps, where at each time-step a newly generated disturbance realization affects the system.
 The simulations are carried out in MATLAB using the \texttt{quadprog} solver.
+For the constraint sampling, we employ the direct approximation \cite[Lem.~1]{mammarella2022chance} with the risk parameter $\eps = 0.05$ and confidence $\conf_y = 10^{-4}$.